 Friend of a Friend (FOAF);

-Core Criterion and Core Evidence Vocabulary (CCCEV);

 eProcurement Ontology (ePO);

-Core Public Service Vocabulary (CPSV).
+Core Public Service Vocabulary (CPSV);

+Core Criterion and Core Evidence Vocabulary (CCCEV).

 Use Case

-For the achievement of the purpose of the pilot, which consisted to identify a real use case from a member state, the CAMSS team realized a research through CAMSS stakeholders, and Italy expressed its interest to produce an application profile of the CAV providing a use case which consisted on the MEAT Award Criteria Assessment “Most Economic and Advantageous Tender award criteria assessment”, based on the Electre Method in the eProcurement eEvaluation phase.
-This method consists on a set of criterion that allows to assess the advantages and disadvantages between alternatives, in this use case Tenders, in each criterion and prioritize in preference order, the best to the worst.
+For the identification of a real use case from a member state, the CAMSS team realized a research through CAMSS stakeholders, and Italy expressed its interest to produce an application profile of the CAV providing a use case which consisted in the MEAT Award Criteria Assessment “Most Economic and Advantageous Tender award criteria assessment”, based on the Electre Method in the eProcurement eEvaluation phase.
+This method consists on a set of criteria that allows to assess the advantages and disadvantages between alternatives, in this use case Tenders, in each criterion and prioritize in preference order, the best to the worst.

 The objective of this use case was to analyze whether the CAV could be used for this type of assessment or not, and if not, what would be the evolution necessary to meet this objective.